Skip to main content

 scalingBOOLEANNoBoolean to apply scaling using @nexalis/scale macro (default: true)

-classSTRINGNoSelector for the GTS classes (default: “nx.value”)
+classSTRINGNoSelector for the dataPoints classes (default: “nx.value”)

 Returns